Brain-Institute/neuroscience-software-catalogue/README.md

 [![EyetrackingButton](https://user-images.githubusercontent.com/107212980/184240805-cd6a32ab-a941-4400-80a1-837c00b2c8d3.PNG)](EyeTrackingTools.md)
 [![RetinalImagingButton](https://user-images.githubusercontent.com/107212980/184241317-d6af8404-b5ad-4b3c-a578-f48c4bae5bda.PNG)](RetinalImagingTools.md)

+## FAIR Principles for Software

 OBI follows the FAIR principles for software.
 More information about the FAIR principles can be found [here](FAIR.md).

+## Feedback
 Please use this link to request any improvements or submit any suggestions: https://forms.office.com/r/tzegm5AWSp.

 If you'd like to comment or ask a question about a specific tool with the community, please go to the [GitHub issues page](https://github.com/Brain-Institute/neuroscience-software-catalogue/issues).

+## Acknowledgements
+We would like to acknowledge the Government of Ontario and Roche Canada for the financial contribution that made the creation of this catalogue possible.
+We would also like to thank all the individuals who've contributed to developing this catalogue in the spirit of open science and collaboration.